 RC2 Charger 2 dampers have adjustable high and low-speed compression damping plus rebound.
 This is only used on dedicated gravity forks (Lyrik and BoXXer).

-This is an updated version of the Charger 2 damper seen on Ultimate forks and Select+ Lyrik and Pike forks.
+This is an updated version of the Charger 2 damper found on Ultimate forks and Select+ Lyrik and Pike forks.
 It changes some of the Charger 2 valving so there is less high-speed compression damping and more low-speed compression damping to make the fork ride higher in its travel and improve downhill performance.